 The hotelier climbed 6.4 percent to $52.71 at the close of New York trading.
 The increase was the largest since Oct.
 10.

 At the St. Regis Bal Harbour in Miami Beach, Florida, where Starwood started selling vacation units at the end of last year, more than 60 percent of inventory has been purchased, Chief Financial Officer Vasant Prabhu said during the call.
 The sale of the remaining units is scheduled for completion by early 2014, he said.
 The resort opened in January.

-Marriott International Inc. (MAR), the largest publicly traded U.S. hotel chain, fell the most in almost 11 months on July 12 after cutting its forecast for hotels outside the U.S. on weakening demand in Asia and the Middle East.
+Marriott International Inc. (MAR:US), the largest publicly traded U.S. hotel chain, fell the most in almost 11 months on July 12 after cutting its forecast for hotels outside the U.S. on weakening demand in Asia and the Middle East.